homemadearcade/zero/todo/1_UPNEXT.md

 AUTOGENERATE TAGS
   <!-- [transformIntoTagId]: createLibraryTag(transformIntoTagId, 'Transform Into', '#FFFFFF'),-->
+  spawn into hero camera, spawn into game
+    MAKE HERO CAMERA A ZONE.
+The zone selected for the heros camera can be resized and the camera will change based on that.
+That zone gets a tag.
+Player Camera
+    Another Zone for the whole world.
+It is NEVER visible. isDeeplyHidden Run effects inside of the Spawn bar when you have selected gravity Remove Tag, Add Tag Effect

 Filter object instances that are not visible in the snapshot taker and eraser